Moving your website into WordPress

 Pages, on the other hand, do not display a published date.
 Pages are used for static contact, such as an “about” page, which gives info on you or your business.
 This is content you always want visitors to see so it will always be there in the same place unless you move or change it.

 As previously mentioned, a post can be assigned a category or tag.
 This makes it easier for readers to find the content they’re hoping to read.
 Posts can also have a public author, which allows you to show off your prowess in the topics of your choice.

 Both are important and WordPress gives you the option to use either.

-Free and inexpensive plug-ins
+WordPress has Free and inexpensive plug-ins

 You may already know that a plug-in is a piece of software that contains a group of functions that can be added to your website.
 Plug-ins increase the functionality of your site or add new features.
 WordPress plug-ins are plentiful; it often seems there’s one for just about everything!
 Furthermore, they work seamlessly with your website, are easy to add, and are free or cost little.